Pwhitlock131/Gym-Genius/README.md

 ----------------------------------------------------------------------

 # Description
 Welcome to Gym Genius!
-This is a website that allows the fitness buff to track his/her daily workouts, meet goals, and stay healthy.
-Users can store all of his/her workouts and attach them to their personal accounts.
+This is a website that allows fitness buffs to track their daily workouts, meet goals, and stay healthy.
+Users can store all of their workouts and attach them to their personal accounts.

 ----------------------------------------------------------------------